 An effective autofocus system that can also keep track of you while you're recording yourself is also important, as you won't be able to adjust the camera while you're filming and eye AF can be a big advantage here.

 So what about 4K?
 Even now, most vloggers will record and upload in full HD rather than 4K, but most of us would feel happier with a little future-proofing, and 4K does offer more scope for editing and cropping your video later, so we've prioritised 4K video as a key feature for any vlogging camera.
 (If you are looking for a software, check out our guides to free video editing software and to paid-for video editing software).

 Finally, we want to stick to cameras that can also take great stills as most vloggers will want to capture content of all types, not just video, and who wants to carry two cameras around when you can get one that does both jobs?

 So here are the best cameras for vloggers on the market right now, ranging from smartphones and compacts for everyday vlogging through to interchangeable-lens cameras for broader control and more professional results.

 Interchangeable lens mirrorless cameras are best for serious vlogging.
 They have more powerful video features and the versatility of interchangeable lenses.
-We don't rule out DSLRs (especially with the upcoming new Canon EOS Rebel 3 / 250D), but for now mirrorless cameras have the lead for vlogging.
+We don't rule out DSLRs (especially the recent Canon EOS Rebel 3 / 250D), but for now mirrorless cameras have the lead for vlogging.

 1. Sony A6400